code-not-found/code-not-found.github.io/_posts/sping-ws/2017-02-28-spring-ws-unit-test-mocking-client-web-service.md

 </wsdl:definitions>
 ```

 To build and run the example we will be using [Apache Maven](https://maven.apache.org/).
-In addition to the `spring-boot-starter-web-services` and `spring-boot-starter-test` dependencies we need to add the `spring-ws-test` dependency which  contains support for both server side and client side integration testing as we will see further down below.
+In addition to the `spring-boot-starter-web-services` and `spring-boot-starter-test` dependencies we need to add the `spring-ws-test` dependency which  contains support for both Spring-WS server and client side testing as we will see further down below.

-The [Mockito](http://site.mockito.org/) mocking framework will be used to mock some classes when creating Unit test cases for the for the client implementation.
-For this we will include the `mockito-all` dependency as shown below.
-The rest of the configuration is identical to the hello world example.
+> Note that [Mockito](http://site.mockito.org/) is included in the `spring-boot-starter-web-services` dependency so we don't need to add it separately.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>